 It is the position of CPF Ontario that Early French Immersion students in Ontario be exempted from English reading and writing EQAO in Grade 3.
-When provincial student achievement results are reported, in addition to reporting overall student achievement, French Immersion results are reported separately.
+When provincial student achievement results are publicly reported, in addition to reporting overall student achievement, French Immersion results are reported separately.

 7. Parent Engagement

 French Second Language Advisory Committee (FSLAC)